sudoyashi/da_cabby/docs/_posts/2022-05-15-carbconversion.markdown

 | Secured with clamps          | Secured with AN Fittings          |
 | Low PSI ratings (Carburetor) | High PSI ratings (Fuel Injection) |

+Other than the in-tank fuel pump, this is a low PSI application, so it seemed fine to use the regular fuel line versus the stainless steel braided line.
+Just make sure that you secured all the fuel lines VERY well.

+Add your filter before the fuel pump, install the fuel pump, and fasten it to a bracket.
+Run the fuel lines and tighten all of your clamps.

+### Engine bay: filter, gauge, and carburetors

-Considering this is a low PSI application, it seemed fine to use the regular fuel line versus the stainless steel braided line.
-Run the lines from the tank to the carbs accounting for the fuel pump, filters, fuel pressure gauge, and maybe a charcoal canister.
-Almost all automotive fuel pumps run on a 12V circuit, so test your circuit, make a good ground, and fuse it with the correct fuse.
-In the engine bay, consider heat management if your line is going to run near the exhaust manifold.
-Confirm all your lines, and pressurize your system for leaks by turning your system on and running your fuel pump.
+Next, follow the factory fuel feed line from the pump to the engine bay.
+Attach another line, a pressure gauge, fuel filter, and the final line that leads to the fuel inlet for the carburetors.
+Be VERY mindful if the lines are running near hot areas like the exhaust manifold to prevent heat soak.
+If necessary, sheathe the lines with heat protection.
+Confirm all your clamps are sealed and pressurize your system for leaks by turning your car on and running your fuel pump.

 If everything works as normal, congratulations, you assembled a fuel system!
 Not everyone can say that, now can they?
 Well, let's make sure it works, next up, are the air and vacuum systems.

-## 3. Vacuum and Carburetors
+## 3. Vacuum System

 The vacuum system is simple but can get tedious and complex as the days go on.
 I highly recommend having a smoke tester and a carburetor synchronizer tool.